How much does a loft conversion cost in 2025?

 The cost of a loft conversion can vary dramatically based on size and quality.

-Our prices for rooflight and dormer conversions include include labour and materials.
+Our prices for rooflight and dormer conversions include labour and materials.

-The costs don't cover internal partition walls and painting and final decoration.
+The costs don't cover internal partition walls and painting, and the final decoration.

 Rooflight loft conversion costs